multinet-app/multinet-rfcs/accepted/0005-permissions_model/README.md

 ---
-RFC: XXXX
+RFC: 0005
 Author: Roni Choudhury
-Status: draft
+Status: accepted
 Created: 2020-05-22
-Last-Modified: 2020-07-01
+Last-Modified: 2020-07-13
 ---

-# RFC XXXX: Multinet Permissions Model
+# RFC 0005: Multinet Permissions Model

 This RFC lays out the permissions model used by Multinet.
 It is a simpler and coarser grained model than many systems use, designed to offer a measure of data